krishnakrao/krishnakrao.github.io/_pages/about.md

 </picture>
 _My path since 2014._

-I am looking for full-time roles as machine learning engineer or data-scientist starting June 2022.
+I am looking for full-time roles in industry as machine learning engineer or data-scientist starting June 2022.
 I am eager to apply my skills in developing data-driven geospatial models to solve your problems!

 My skills include-